FarrandTom/mini-summit/new_storage/README.md

+# Add New Users
-# Create a new PowerAI Vision instance and a new block storage volume in a VPC
+## Create a new PowerAI Vision instance and a new block storage volume in a VPC

 ## Introduction
 This workflow should be used to provision a new PowerAI Vision instance and block storage volume e.g. to start working on a new project within an existing VPC environment.